 Even if you’re not looking for a place for your kids to relax, club memberships can be great for people who want to enjoy their sports regularly.

 Love playing tennis seriously and regularly?
 Want to join a cricket team and hone your batting skills?
 Want to sail every week and get involved in the sailing community of Hong Kong?

 If the answer is yes to any of these questions, then a club membership can be a great option.

 Will I have to wait a long time to become a member of a club in Hong Kong?

 Again, this is a tricky question.
 You can generally assume that waiting lists for club memberships are not as long as they used to be.
 These days, it feels like clubs are trying to attract more members, and there is often flexibility in terms of memberships.

-For example, if you want to become a 7-day member at the LRC, you’ll likely first have to become a 5-day member for at least a period of 2-4 years before they accept you as a 7-day member.
+- Can’t get in as a 7-day member at the LRC?
+You can first apply to become a 5-day member.
+Do this for at least 2-4 years, and then they might accept you as a 7-day member.

-Remember, at first, you might not be able to secure the exact membership you want, but once you join a club.
-You demonstrate that you go regularly and that you are an active participating member; this will greatly enhance your chances of gaining the full club membership you might desire.
+However, once you join a club (via an alternate membership), be sure to regularly go to the club and show that you are an active participating member; this will greatly enhance your chances of gaining the full club membership you might desire.

-3. What is so good about a club membership in Hong Kong?
+What are the benefits of a club membership in Hong Kong?